Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 <iframe src="assets/n_stepsRatings_hypothesisTest.html" width=800 height=600 frameBorder=0></iframe>

 At a significance level of 0.01 we'd fail to reject the null, but at a 0.05 significance level we are able to reject the null and say that there is some relationship between `n_steps` and `rating`.
-In this case, we can see that the observed difference is not just due to random chance.
+In this case, we can see that the observed difference is not just due to random chance, and the number of steps does influence rating though it might not be the strongest predictor.

 ---